-The special education initial licensure program leads to an Illinois Professional Educator License in the area of Learning Behavior Specialist I. The program consists of 49 credit hours of professional education coursework.
-All coursework for state licensure must be completed with a grade of C or higher.
+The special education initial licensure program leads to an Illinois Professional Educator License in the area of Learning Behavior Specialist I. All coursework for state licensure must be completed with a grade of C or higher.

-- · Have the knowledge and skills to enhance teaching and learning for students in special education. - · Demonstrate effective oral and written communication skills. - Exhibit dispositions appropriate to the profession. - · Develop interpersonal and collaborative skills to work with all stakeholders in education. - Demonstrate proficiency in the use of current technology relevant to teaching in a special education setting.
+- Have the knowledge and skills to enhance teaching and learning for students in special education. - Demonstrate effective oral and written communication skills. - Exhibit dispositions appropriate to the profession. - · Develop interpersonal and collaborative skills to work with all stakeholders in education. - Demonstrate proficiency in the use of current technology relevant to teaching in a special education setting.

-MAI In Sp ecial Education Courses 49 crs.
+MAI In Sp ecial Education Courses 44 crs.

-EDU 509 INTRODUCTION TO INSTRUCTION AL
+EDU 508 INTRODUCTION TO TEACHING

-PLANNING AND DELIVERY 3
+AND EDUCATIONAL PSYCHOLOGY Y 3

-EDU 510 INTRODUCTION TO TEACHING 2

 EDU 511 TEACHING AND LEARNING

 WITH TECHNOLOGY 2

+EDU 513 INTRODUCTION TO PLANNING,

+DELIVERY AND ASSESSMENT 3

 EDU 520 THE LEARNING ENVIRONMENT 3

 EDU 530 EARLY LITERACY 3

 EDU 541 TEACHING ELEMENTARY

 MATHEMATICS 3

-EDU 558 ASSESSING STUDENT LEARNING 3

 EDU 590 STUDENT TEACHING SEMINAR 1

-EDU 600 PROFESSIONAL EDUCATION SEMII NAR 0
+EDU 600 PROFESSIONAL

-EDU 650 EDUCATIONAL PSYCHOLOGY 3
+EDUCATION SEMINAR 0

 SPE 500 FOUNDATIONS OF

 SPECIAL EDUCATION 2

 SPE 509A FIELD PRACTICUM I 0

 SPE 510 BEHAVIOR MANAGEMENT 3

 SPE 510A FIELD PRACTICUM II 0

 SPE 520 COLLABORATION AND

 CONSULTATION IN

 SPECIAL EDUCATION 2

 SPE 530 LANGUAGE DEVELOPMENT 2

 SPE 540 ASSISTIVE TECHNOLOGY AND

 LOW INCIDENCE DISABILITIES 3

-SPE 592 ASSESSMENT AND
+SPE 592 ASSESSMENT AND PROGRESS

-PROGRESS MONITORING
+MONITORING IN SPECIAL

-IN SPECIAL EDUCATION 3
+EDUCATION 3

 SPE 594 METHODS OF TEACHING

 STUDENTS WITH DISABILITIES 3

 SPE 594A FIELD PRACTICUM III 0

 SPE 599 TEACHING PERFORMANCE

 ASSESSMENT 0

 SPE 690 CHARACTERISTICS OF STUDENTS

 WITH DISABILITIES 3

 SPE 697 STUDENT TEACHING:

 STUDENTS WITH DISABILITIES 5